pmdartus/event-visualizer/README.md

 The visualized DOM tree is configured by passing a `<template>` element in the default slot.
 The content of the template tag is interpreted by the `<event-visualizer>` custom element to render the visual previous of the DOM tree and emulate event dispatching:

-- Shadow trees can be defined directly in HTML via the [declarative shadow DOM syntax](https://github.com/mfreed7/declarative-shadow-dom).
+- Shadow trees can be defined directly in HTML via the [declarative shadow DOM](https://github.com/mfreed7/declarative-shadow-dom) syntax with the difference difference that the `shadow-root` attribute is renamed to `data-shadow-root`.
 - The original event target is defined by adding a `target` attribute.
 - A label can be added to any element using the `id` attribute.
 - Restrictions: